patrickgalbraith/Default-Thumbnail-Plus/readme.txt

 * Beta release

 == Upgrade Notice ==

+= 1.0.2 =
+New options, and better theme support

 = 1.0.1 =
 Fixed slt_file_select update loop, file chooser not working and other issues